Whatever your reason for looking at the best garage dehumidifiers, this article is for you.

 We also like how hOmeLabs added wheels and handles for improved portability should you decide to use it in a room apart from your garage.

 However, hOmeLabs’ water tank capacity is relatively small.
 For high humidity areas, this may require frequent draining of the water tank.
-That being said, it’s likely you’ll have to purchase a hose for continuous drain operation.
+That being said, just purchase a hose and connect it to the unit for continuous drain operation.

 - Large coverage area